KoustavHazra/hints/README.md

 7. Need a profile page, where user can go and check their own blogs.

-8. add hastags to blogs, then based on hashtags we can search other blogs.
+8. Add hastags to blogs, then based on hashtags we can search other blogs.

+9. Dark mode.